byncrvws/byncrvws.github.io/_posts/2018/07/25/2018-07-25-beyonce-jay-z-net-worth.md

 layout: post
 title: Beyoncé​ and Jay-Z Might Just Be the Richest Celeb Couple Ever
 description: Beyonce and Jay-Z's combined net worth is so huge your jaw will drop—find out what it is here.
-categories: [ Beyoncé, Jay-Z, Net, Worth, Rich ]
+categories: [ Beyonce, Jay-Z, Net, Worth, Rich ]
 image: assets/images/beyonce-jay-z-net-worth.jpg
 featured: false
 hidden: false